 Prior to joining GMF, Berzina worked on energy security, transatlantic economic cooperation, and the links between climate change and security in Berlin, Germany and in Washington, D.C.

-Berzina received her master’s degree in International Relations at the University of Cambridge and her Bachelor of Arts in political science and history from Yale University.
-She is a native Latvian and English speaker, works in German, and has a basic knowledge of Russian and French.
+A native of Latvia, Berzina grew up in the United States.
+She received her master’s degree in international relations from the University of Cambridge and her bachelor's in political science and history from Yale University.
+Berzina is a native speaker of English and Latvian, is fluent in German, and has a basic knowledge of Russian and French.

 Most Recent Content